MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 ### Task 4 - Review Segments

-1. Wait for all your segments to successfully run, then navigate to the Customer Insights home page.
+1. Wait for all your segments to successfully refresh, then navigate to the **Customer Insights - Data** home page.
 You should see your segments displayed, under **Recent segments**.

 2. Select one of your segments.
 Under **Segments members preview** you will see customers included in the segment, as well a chart highlighting the **Segment size** over time.
-This will show increases and decreases in the number of segment members as data changes over time and the segment is re-run.
+This will show increases and decreases in the number of segment members as data changes over time and the segment is refreshed.

 3. Now that you have created segments, you are ready to start acting on the data.
 You can open a segment and select **Download** from the Command Bar to obtain a .CSV export of the segment for use in third party business applications.
 Be careful with the downloaded file as it will contain Customer PII (Personal Identifiable Information) and should be treated in accordance with applicable Data Security policies.
 Segments created in Customer Insights can be made available to other parts of the Power Platform, Dynamics 365 Marketing or external applications via API to avoid the need to download files.